 Situation 3: The issue is important, but may be best approached by another organization or entity.

 The AMA is a great venue for creating change, however some topics may be best approached by another organization or entity.
 In many cases we are not the appropriate group, or we do not possess the influence or expertise necessary to pursue the issue.
 In other cases, limited resources require the AMA-MSS to focus its energy on issues of national importance to medical students, rather than on issues of more limited scope.
 It is critical that, within the MSS, we acknowledge the need to focus our agenda to have a stronger impact on those issues that we have a can influence.
-Please contact a member of your regional delegation to learn more about different venues and vehicles for change and where your goals would be best achieved.
+Please contact the Governing Council Delegate or Alternate Delegate to learn more about different venues and vehicles for change and where your goals would be best achieved.

 Students are encouraged to consider if their school, community, or state or local medical society could provide assistance with the issue of interest to them.
 In addition, National Medical Specialty societies may be more effective than the AMA in dealing with certain issues, since, by definition, the constellation of issues on which they spend their time and resources deals only with those related to a single specialty.
 Students are encouraged to check relevant medical society web sites to see what activity is already taking place.
 Also, students are encouraged to contact mentors, faculty, and other physician contacts to see if they would be willing to bring relevant issues to the attention of their specialty society.